SidraAnsari/Fyp-Code/README.md

 <br>
 - [BCI](https://bci.grand-challenge.org/dataset/)
  ![Alt text](https://github.com/SidraAnsari/Fyp-Code/blob/main/datasetpreview6.png)
+# Methods:

-# Image Classification using Transfer Learning:
+## Image Classification using Transfer Learning:
 Transfer learning in Breast Cancer Image classification refers to utilizing pre-trained models trained on a large dataset from a different domain as a starting point for introducing <br> a new image classification model.TL leverages the knowledge learned from a different but related task to boost the performance of the breast image classification model.<br> It can extend earlier information by including data from a different domain to target future details.
 Subsequently, it may be a great idea to extract data from a related domain and transfer the <br> information extracted to the target domain.
 In transfer learning, the pre-trained model's architecture is used as a feature extractor.
 The initial layers of the model, which learn <br> basic visual features like edges and textures, are retained.
 These layers are frozen, meaning their weights are not updated during training to preserve the known elements.<br>
 The latter layers of the pre-trained model, which capture more high-level and task-specific features, are modified and retrained using the breast image <br>